Så skimrande var aldrig havet

 "Så skimrande var aldrig havet" ("The Sea Was Never So Shimmering") is a 1948 love ballad written by Evert Taube.
+Taube was one of Sweden's most popular songwriters.

 Roxette vocalist Marie Fredriksson recorded a critically acclaimed version for the 1990 tribute album Taube.
 In 1997, Norwegian singer Elisabeth Andreassen recorded the song as the title track on her album Så skimrande var aldrig havet.